Search Products from 10 Million+

 In a novel study, a polymeric mixture of injectable HA and carboxymethyl hexanoyl chitosan was employed to create an in-situ gel that allowed for the prolonged release of berberine.
 The gels that were produced were discovered to be biodegradable, bioadhesive, and cytocompatible.
 The gels effectively prevented sodium nitroprusside (SNP)-induced apoptosis in the chondrocytes.
 Without the use of any crosslinkers or thermal treatments, LMW-HA and carboxymethylhexanoyl chitosan were simply combined to create gels.
 Thus, the gels proved to be a promising option for cartilage tissue engineering and intra-articular medication delivery.

 BTL Biotechno Labs Pvt.
-Ltd. the leading distributor of Echelon Biosciences in India, provide their complete range of hyaluronic acid assay kits including Hyaluronidase Activity ELISA;Cat#K-6000, Hyaluronic Acid Sandwich ELISA; Cat#K-4800, Hyaluronic Acid AlphaScreen Assay; Cat#K-5800 & Hyaluronan Enzyme-Linked Immunosorbent Assay (HA ELISA); Cat#K-1200 to quantify HA in biological samples.
+Ltd. the sole distributor of Echelon Biosciences in India, offers their complete range of hyaluronic acid assay kits.
+These include Hyaluronidase Activity ELISA;Cat#K-6000, Hyaluronic Acid Sandwich ELISA; Cat#K-4800, Hyaluronic Acid AlphaScreen Assay; Cat#K-5800 & Hyaluronan Enzyme-Linked Immunosorbent Assay (HA ELISA); Cat#K-1200, designed for determining Hyaluronic Acid (HA) levels in human and animal biological fluids or cell supernatants.
 The HA ELISA Kit is a sensitive and robust method for quantification of HA in a competitive ELISA format.
 The concentration of Hyaluronic Acid in the sample is determined using a standard curve of known amounts of HA.
+Also, we supply an extensive range of their hyaluronic acid biochemical range including sodium-hyaluronate-250-kda, 1500 kDa, 100 kDa, 500 kDa, 800 kDa, 1000 kDa, 2000 kDa, 3000 kDa; Select-HA LoLadder Cat# HYA-LOLAD; HA850-TexasRed Cat# H-700R; Biotinylated Versican G1 Domain Cat# G-HA02; HA850-BODIPY-FL Cat#H-700F; HA30-TexasRed, HA300, HA850, Select-HA 400K,1000K, 200, 500, 50, 600, 900, 1250, Biotinylated Select-HA 250k, Methacrylated Hyaluronate 100 kDa, 250, 850, 6-O-palmitoyl-L-ascorbic acid, PNPP Substrate & Solution, Hyaluronidase Activity ELISA, Histidine Tagged Versican G1 Domain, Versican G1 Domain to the Indian scientific community at competitive prices.
+This comprehensive offering emphasizes our commitment to providing the scientific community with the necessary research products to advance their studies in the field of hyaluronic acid research.

 For more details, please follow the below link: